SignPath/fdn-website/msbuildlog.com.markdown

 ---
 layout: page
-title: MSBuild Binary and Structured Log Viewer
+title: MSBuild
 permalink: /msbuildlog.com/
 ---

-# MSBuild Binary and Structured Log Viewer
+# Binary and Structured Log Viewer

 A logger for MSBuild that records a structured representation of executed targets, tasks, property and item values.
 It can greatly simplify build investigations and provides a portable log interchange format and a rich interactive log viewer app.